2018 New England Patriots season: Week 2: at Jacksonville Jaguars

+The Patriots lost their first-ever regular-season game to the Jaguars and ended their eight-game winning streak against them, losing to them for the first time since their 1998 AFC Wild Card defeat.

 Week 3: at Detroit Lions

 After a Patriots three-and-out opened the game, the Lions marched 65 yards in 12 plays, taking over 7 minutes off the clock and facing only one 3rd down before settling for a 38-yard field goal by Matt Prater.
 After another Patriots three-and-out and set up with good field position, the Lions marched 60 yards in over 5 minutes to score on a 4-yard pass from Matthew Stafford to Kenny Golladay.
 Stafford completed all 5 pass attempts on the drive for 44 yards and the Lions didn't even face a 3rd down.
 The Patriots offense continued to appear lifeless with another three-and-out.
 Meanwhile, the Lions' efficiency shined again by slowly moving 71 yards, converting three 3rd downs and eating over seven more minutes off the clock, before settling for a 25-yard field goal, upping the Lions lead to 13–0.
 After 9 plays for 13 yards on their first three drives combined, the Patriots marched 57 yards to the Lions' 18, settling for a 36-yard field goal and trailed 13–3 at halftime.
 On 3rd down, just over a minute into the third quarter, Stafford was intercepted by linebacker Ja'Whaun Bentley at the Patriots 48.
 The Patriots look excellent on their next drive, racing 52 yards in just 7 plays with Brady hitting James White for a 10-yard touchdown, trimming the deficit to 13–10.
 The Lions continued their clock-draining game plan on their next drive, tracking 75 yards in over six minutes and converting three 3rd downs before Stafford bombed Marvin Jones Jr. for a 33-yard touchdown, pushing the score to 20–10 late in the 3rd quarter.
 After a Patriots' punt, the Lions drove all the way to the Patriots' 14, but settled for a 32-yard field goal, increasing their lead to 23–10 a few minutes into the fourth quarter.
 Two possessions later, from the Patriots' 43, Brady heaved a desperation pass that was intercepted by Darius Slay, who returned it 34 yards to the Lions' 49, but an illegal block penalty sent the ball back to the 19.
 After a Lions' punt, the Patriots turned the ball over on downs.
 The Lions closed out the scoring with a 30-yard field goal, making the final score 26–10.
 The Patriots drove to the Lions' 40, but the clock expired.